19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) acquired by a person who carries on the business of providing driving instruction and who holds a driving school licence or driving instructor’s licence issued under that Act; or

-(b) is registered outside Singapore and used exclusively outside Singapore.
+(b) was acquired in the basis period for the year of assessment 2013 or any preceding year of assessment, and is registered outside Singapore and used exclusively outside Singapore.

-[32/99]
+[Act 19 of 2013 wef 28/11/2013]

 \*\*(5) No allowance under this sectionor section 19Ashall be made in respect of a motor car which is constructed or adapted for the carriage of not more than 7 passengers (exclusive of the driver) and the weight of which unladen does not exceed 3,000 kilograms except —